Using the Slurm Job Scheduler

 Slurm partitions are separate collections of nodes.
 BioHPC has a total of 500 compute nodes as of 2018, of which 494 are addressable by Slurm.
 These nodes are classified into 9 partitions based on their hardware and memory capacity, with some partitions overlapping nodes with others.
 These partitions are as follows:

-Partition Nodes Node List CPU Physical (Logical) Cores Memory Capacity (GB) GPU
+Partition Nodes Physical (Logical) Cores Memory Capacity (GB) GPU

 If a partition is not explicitly specified upon job submission, Slurm will allocate your job to the 128GB partition by default.
 The PHG partition is only available for the PHG group.